Man with glasses using smartphone to verify digital ID

 Governments need robust networks that can handle high demand and protect data.

-They must also make sure digital IDs integrate with existing tools, so users can easily switch to digital solutions.
+They must also make sure digital IDs work with existing tools, so users can switch to digital solutions.
+Legacy systems can complicate this.

 Mike Wakefield, CTO, Beyond Encryption